 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall.

-Prerequisite: Minimum grade of C in CRIT 103, CRIT 103W, or satisfactory test score; concurrent enrollment in CRIT 103 or CRIT 103W allowed.
+Prerequisite: Minimum grade of C in ENGL 115 or satisfactory test score; concurrent enrollment allowed.

 This course shall explore the historical development, power/jurisdictions and current issues pertaining to the courts in the United States.
 Further, this course will analyze the effectiveness of traditional techniques used by the courts, prosecution and defense in the judiciary processes at both the state and federal levels.